apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**One More Thing the Houthis Could Do to Win Red Sea Rumble**
+**What you should know about the moon area where Japan’s lander touched down**

-You can read more about it [here](https://www.thedailybeast.com/theres-one-more-thing-the-houthis-can-do-to-escalate-red-sea-rumble).
+You can read more about it [here](https://www.cnn.com/2024/01/27/world/japan-lunar-lander-sea-of-nectar-scn/index.html).

 ## Requirements
 - Python 3.8